 For June, loading consists of around 800 tons of HVI-2 (API Group II base oils with viscosity at 100C at 2 cst) and about 600 tons of HVHI-4 (API Group III, viscosity 4 cst).

-Yaroslavl Refinery is located close to Russia’s western border and already exports its Group III products from Rosneft’s share via Baltic ports.
+Yaroslavl Refinery already exports its Group III products via Baltic ports.
 Rosneft sells export volume through monthly tenders, while Gazprom allocates base oils through distributors.

-DYM Resources GmbH is a base oils trading company that specializes in sourcing from Russia.
-The company can offer base oils from Yaroslavl refinery in flexi containers, liquid trucks, or other form of packing.
+DYM Resources GmbH is a base oils trading company with main office in Berlin.
+The company can offer base oils refinery in flexi containers, liquid trucks, or other form of packing.
 To receive a quote, please email us at email@example.com